pinilDissanayaka/RealTimeBusTracker/README.md

 - Flask: Install Flask for the web interface.
 - ESP32 Board: Set up with NEO-6M GPS Module.

-1. Set up the ESP32 Device
+### Set up the ESP32 Device

-i.
-Install the required libraries for the ESP32, including the GPS library.
+1. Install the required libraries for the ESP32, including the GPS library.

-ii.
-Upload the code from the /device/esp32_gps.py to the ESP32 board.
+2. Upload the code from the /device/esp32_gps.py to the ESP32 board.

-iii.
-Configure the device to connect to the AWS IoT Core using the credentials provided in your AWS account.
+3. Configure the device to connect to the AWS IoT Core using the credentials provided in your AWS account.

-3. Set up Apache Kafka
+### Set up Apache Kafka

-i.
-Install Kafka on your local machine or use a managed Kafka service.
+1. Install Kafka on your local machine or use a managed Kafka service.

-ii.
-Create a Kafka topic for bus location data.
+2. Create a Kafka topic for bus location data.

-iii.
-Run the Kafka broker.
+3. Run the Kafka broker.

-5. Set up AWS IoT Core
+### Set up AWS IoT Core

-i.
-Create an IoT thing on AWS IoT Core.
+1. Create an IoT thing on AWS IoT Core.

-ii.
-Attach a certificate and policy for communication between the ESP32 and AWS IoT.
+2. Attach a certificate and policy for communication between the ESP32 and AWS IoT.

-iii.
-Ensure your IoT device is properly connected and able to publish GPS data to AWS.
+3. Ensure your IoT device is properly connected and able to publish GPS data to AWS.

-7. Set up the Flask Web Application
+### Set up the Flask Web Application

-i.
-Install Flask and required dependencies:
+1. Install Flask and required dependencies:
 ```
 pip install flask pykafka
 ```

-ii.
-Run the Flask app:
+2. Run the Flask app:
 ```
 python server/server.py
 ```

-iii.
-Open your browser and go to http://localhost:5001 to see the real-time bus tracking interface.
+3. Open your browser and go to http://localhost:5001 to see the real-time bus tracking interface.

-5. Set up Kafka Producer and Consumer
+### Set up Kafka Producer and Consumer

-i.
-Run the Kafka producer to send data from ESP32 to Kafka topic:
+1. Run the Kafka producer to send data from ESP32 to Kafka topic:
 ```
 python kafka/producer.py
 ```

-ii.
-Run the Kafka consumer to process data and pass it to Flask:
+2. Run the Kafka consumer to process data and pass it to Flask:
 ```
 python kafka/consumer.py
 ```